Passover is right around the corner and Eggwhites is ready to do all the work, so you don’t have to!

 Observing Passover has even found its way into other faiths with many Christians and Catholics choosing to recognize the historical significance of the event.
 Passover occasionally coincides with the Christian observation of Easter in March or April.

 PREPARATION OF THE PASSOVER SEDER PLATE

 One of the remarkable things about the Seder is that it’s celebrated in a similar fashion across many different countries all over the world.
-The same foods decorate the traditional Passover Seder Plate whether you are celebrating in Miami or New York City.
+Hence, the same foods decorate the traditional Passover Seder Plate whether you are celebrating in Miami or New York City.

 An observant household would recognize the fifteen segments of the Passover Seder including Kadesh, Urechatz and Karpas, as well as many more.
-Each segment features an action such as reciting a blessing or eating a specific type of food.
-The traditions that involve food at the Passover meal are meant to symbolize freedom and each item on the Seder plate abounds with allusion and meaning.
+Each segment therefore features an action such as reciting a blessing or eating a specific type of food.
+The traditions that involve food at the Passover meal are meant to symbolize freedom.
+Each item on the Seder plate abounds with allusion and meaning.